The Wachowskis crave complexity. David Mitchell gave them the fix they needed with his novel Cloud Atlas.

 Eagle-eyed audiences will spot borrowings from Gattaca, Blade Runner, Soylent Green, Planet of the Apes.
 The China Syndrome and One flew Over the Cuckoos Nest, complete with a tyrannical Nurse Ratched.

 Perhaps the most important rule that Cloud Atlas breaks is that great stories are cut from whole cloth.
-Moby Dick, Dr Jekyll and Mr Hyde, Gone with the Wind, The Matrix.
-Stitching together a lot of little stories does not make one big story: it makes a patchwork quilt.
+Moby Dick, Dr Jekyll and Mr Hyde, Gone with the Wind, The Matrix are all perfect examples of well-integrated storytelling centred around a single core idea.
+Stitching together a lot of little stories, as Cloud Atlas attempts to do does not make one big story: it makes a patchwork quilt.

 The ‘connection’ between these stories in cinematic and narrative terms – that is over and above the phony reincarnation malarkey – is opportunistic rather than artistic.
 The writer looks for and pounces upon anything that can be pressed into service to suggest some underlying thematic link – a journal, a musical phrase, a letter, a lightning bolt, a heroic gesture, fleeing from one’s enemies – any device will do.